Before I state health benefits of pure honey in the body,I will like to define honey.

 - It should not be mixed with hot foods.

 - It should never be mixed with fermented beverages like whisky, rum, brandy etc, ghee and mustard.

 HONEY AS SWEET AS IT MAY BE HAS OTHER FEATURES AT A CLOSER LOOK AND STUDY OF THE TASTE.
-As it contains sugars which are quickly absorbed by our digestive system and converted into energy, this can be used as instant energizer.
+As it contains sugars that are quickly absorbed by our digestive system and converted into energy, this can be used as instant energizer.

-- As it is hygroscopic it speeds up healing, growth of healing tissue and dries it up.
+- As it is hygroscopic it speeds up healing, growth of healing tissue, and dries it up.

 - It acts as a sedative and is very useful in bed wetting disorders.